HL7/phd/input/pagecontent/RtsaObservationProfile.md

 The Real Time Sample Array (RTSA) Observation Profile is used when the PHD metric measurement is a periodic sequences of scalars in time, typically waveforms.
 In theory, this measurement could be split up into a sequence of Numeric Observations but that would be inefficient especially if one is talking about a 1000 samples per second or more.
-Waveforms are used for spirometry, ECG, pulse oximeter pleth wave traces, etc. These measurement types are quite rare.
+Waveforms are used for spirometry, ECG, pulse oximeter pleth wave traces, etc.

 The measurement is a waveform when the PHD metric contains the following attribute: